HKCaesar/safe-passage/README.md

 the `data` directory has the file `trainingObservations.csv` in it.

 The `test` and `training` directories should have the unzipped jpg files in them.

+I've saved the competition instructions and an analysis of them in the [competition-instructions](competition-instructions/readme.md) markdown file.